What is an LCPC License?

-Another way to easily satisfy most requirements across the country is pursuing a program that is regionally accredited or designated by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-This ensures that the program has gone through a rigorous review process and offers clinical practicum and internship opportunities within the education that is needed prior to gaining a Master's or doctorate degree.
+Among the best ways to satisfy most requirements is to complete a degree program that is regionally accredited, or accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+This ensures the program has gone through a rigorous review process, and offers the clinical practicum and internship opportunities to gain an advanced degree.

 State Counseling Licensure Requirements

 To obtain the LCPC license, applicants must demonstrate they’ve met specific educational standards and, in most cases, must pass the National Clinical Mental Health Counseling Exam (NCMHCE).

 It should be noted that the National Counselor Examination (NCE) does not satisfy competence in clinical mental health.
 The National Board for Certified Counselors notes that the NCE is the most common certification to gain counselor licensure in states that require it, and that the NCMHCE is a specialty certification.

 Upon completing a master’s degree, most states require aspiring LCPCs to obtain clinical experience.
 The number of required clinical hours depends on the state granting the license.
 In addition, clinical hour requirements can change based on what an individual has completed as part of their degree program.

 LCPC requirements note that to maintain licensure, license holders typically need to complete a certain number of continuing education (CE) hours every two years.
 However, deadlines to complete CE hours vary from state to state.